 At home, you can use a sturdy couch or chair for that purpose.
 Once you can perform 20+ repetitions at a height, you can decrease the incline and focus on the form.
 Keep doing this until you are on the ground and able to complete your push-ups at the depth required.

 So there you have it: some of the most common errors people make when it comes to push-ups.
 It is vital to correct these mistakes before you take your Police Force Fitness Test.
 Don't let your push-ups get in the way of your dreams!
-If you need more direction or would like to have a commitment-free chat with a coach specialised in helping applicants like you pass their test, feel free to get in touch!
+If you need more direction then don't hesitate to come on in for a 2 Week Trial at TBG.

 Michael and Carly both have walked the path you are about to take and are commited to help you get started with your training for a successful enlistment with free tips and articles.